csapty12/gp/GeneticProgram/Configuration_file_README.txt

 #   :param population_size: The number of members in the population
 #   :param data_set: data set to train and test the model on
 #   :param max_iteration: initial termination criteria if no good solution found within n iterations
 #   :param selection_type: either tournament or select_best selection.
-If using tournament selection, PLEASE ENSURE the tournament size is smaller than the population size.
+#   :param tournament_size: If using tournament selection, PLEASE ENSURE the tournament size is smaller than the population size.
 #   :param mutation_rate: value between 0 and 1, determines the frequency of mutation in the GP
-#   :param population_size: The number of members in the population
-#   :param generation_depth: max depth of starting population - this will change as the model learns and the expressions become larger.
+#   :param generation_depth: max depth of starting population - this will change as the model learns and the expressions become larger - please keep below 8 or model may reach recursion depth too quickly and quit
 #   :param classifier_threshold: value to which a company will fall into one class or another.
 #   :param debug_mode: print out all the stages of the model, to understand how the process works.
 #   :param num_hits_thresh: minimum number of errors such that the model can stop learning.
+#   :param train_size: percentage of data to train model
+#   :param test_size: percentage of data to test model
 Example:

 [DEFAULT_GP]